The connective tissue is probably damaged by an autoimmune reaction.

 Symptoms may first be noticed after strenuous physical activity.
 Symptoms usually progress gradually.
 After weeks, the inflamed skin begins to harden, eventually acquiring a texture similar to an orange peel.

 Sometimes, the numbers of red blood cells and platelets in the bloodstream become very low, resulting in fatigue and a tendency to bleed easily.
-Rarely, the person develops a blood disorder, such as failure to produce red blood cells (called aplastic anemia), a low number of platelets (which help blood clot) that causes bleeding, or cancer of a specific type of white blood cells (lymphoma).
+Rarely, the person develops a blood disorder, such as failure to produce red blood cells (called aplastic anemia Aplastic Anemia Aplastic anemia is a disorder in which the cells of the bone marrow that develop into mature blood cells are damaged, leading to low numbers of red blood cells, white blood cells, and/or platelets... read more ), a low number of platelets Overview of Thrombocytopenia Thrombocytopenia is a low number of platelets (thrombocytes) in the blood, which increases the risk of bleeding.
+Thrombocytopenia occurs when the bone marrow makes too few platelets or when... read more (which help blood clot) that causes bleeding, or cancer of a specific type of white blood cells (lymphoma Overview of Lymphoma Lymphomas are cancers of lymphocytes, which reside in the lymphatic system and in blood-forming organs.
+Lymphomas are cancers of a specific type of white blood cells known as lymphocytes.
+These... read more ).

 The diagnosis of eosinophilic fasciitis is confirmed by taking a biopsy of affected skin and fascia and testing the samples.
 The biopsy sample must include all skin layers down to the muscle.

 Most people respond rapidly to high doses of the corticosteroid prednisone.
 Treatment of eosinophilic fasciitis should be started as early as possible to prevent scarring, tissue loss (atrophy), and contractures.
-Corticosteroids do not cure tissue that is already atrophied and scarred.
-Doses are gradually reduced, but corticosteroids may need to be continued at low levels for 2 to 5 years.
-Some people need corticosteroids for long periods and possibly other drugs (for example, hydroxychloroquine or the immunosuppressants methotrexate, azathioprine, rituximab, mycophenolate mofetil, or cyclosporine).
-People may also be given nonsteroidal anti-inflammatory drugs and histamine-2 blockers.
+Corticosteroids Corticosteroids: Uses and Side Effects do not cure tissue that is already atrophied and scarred.
+Doses are gradually reduced, but corticosteroids may need to be continued at low levels for a few years.
+Immunosuppressive drugs (such as methotrexate or, alternatively, azathioprine or mycophenolate mofetil) may be used in combination with corticosteroids.

 Doctors continue to monitor people by doing blood tests so that, if a blood disorder develops, it can be diagnosed and treated as soon as possible.